mikebader/project-shared-satisfaction/drafts/multiethnic-nhoods.md

 Analyses based exclusively on the 2016 data of residents living in multiracial neighborhoods included a fixed effect, $\mathbf{\delta_j}$, for the neighborhood of residence.
 Neighborhoods were defined as residents' census tracts.
 Including neighborhood fixed effects makes the estimates, $\mathbf{\beta}$, reflect the differences between white outcomes and those of Asian, Black, and Latino residents *living in the same neighborhood*.

-\revision{The median neighborhood included five respondents and the maximum reached twenty residents.
+\label{rev:nhood-desc}\revision{The median neighborhood included five respondents and the maximum reached twenty residents.
 Nine neighborhoods had only a single respondent.
 The nine respondents from these neighborhoods were dropped from analyses that included fixed effects.
-Eight of 103 neighborhoods contained only one race of respondent; three contained only Asian respondents and five contained only white respondents.
+Eight of 103 neighborhoods contained only one race of respondent; three contained only Asian respondents (N=8 respondents) and five contained only white respondents (N=16 respondents).
 Twenty-six neighborhoods had at least one respondent from all four groups.}

 All analyses were conducted in R (version 3.6.3), and they all accounted for missing data and the complex survey design.
 I used the `Amelia` package [@honaker_amelia_2011] to impute missing values in five datasets.
 I conducted all analyses using these five datasets weighting outcomes to account for the complex sample design using the `survey` library [@lumley_analysis_2004].
 I combined all results using Rubin's [-@rubin_multiple_2004] rules.
 A replication package that includes all data and code used for the models is available at \[redacted\].

 # Results